Rajakavitha1/testing_gitbook/installation.md

      kubectl port-forward $POD_NAME 8000:8000 --namespace seldon-system
    ```

- 1. Check the status of the deployment `seldon-enterprise-seldon-deploy`.
+ 1. Check the status of the installation `seldon-enterprise-seldon-deploy`.
      ```bash
      kubectl rollout status deployment/seldon-enterprise-seldon-deploy -n seldon-system
     ```

-    When the deployment is complete you should see this:
+    When the installation is complete you should see this:
     ```bash
     deployment "seldon-enterprise-seldon-deploy" successfully rolled out
     ```

-  1. Get the Pod that is running in the deployment in the cluster and save it as `$POD_NAME`.
+  1. Get the Pod that is running Seldon Enterprise Platform in the cluster and save it as `$POD_NAME`.
      ```bash
      export POD_NAME=$(kubectl get pods --namespace seldon-system -l "app.kubernetes.io/name=seldon-deploy,app.kubernetes.io/instance=seldon-enterprise" -o jsonpath="{.items[0].metadata.name}")
      ```